Advising Clients about Facebook and Twitter

 To be safe, you should always take steps to protect yourself.
 Resolve to be a responsible partner in your own healthcare, and communicate with your pharmacist and other healthcare providers.
 Ask questions if necessary, and stay vigilant about your medications.
 Know what your pills are supposed to look like, and what your dosage is supposed to be.

 For all new medications or medications you are not familiar with, be sure to utilize helpful online “pill identification” tools to confirm that you are taking the right pills.
-You can find links on our Blog site by clicking here.
+You can find links on our Blog … Read the rest

 Patterson quoted in Memphis Commercial Appeal regarding Municipal School Districts